Giants vs. Astros Player Props Betting Odds

 Estrada Stats

-- Estrada has 36 hits with seven doubles, four home runs, five walks and 10 RBI.
-He's also stolen eight bases.
+- Estrada has put up 36 hits with seven doubles, four home runs and five walks.
+He has driven in 10 runs with eight stolen bases.

 Estrada Recent Games